Sterwen-Technology/navigation_server/doc/Navigation message server.md

 #### GrpcInputApplication(GrpcDataService, NMEA2000Application)

-That application implements a gRPC service as defined in the input_server.proto.
-It accepts both decoded and non decoded NMEA2000 messages (protobuf)
+That application implements a **service** as defined in the input_server.proto.
+It accepts both decoded and non decoded NMEA2000 messages (protobuf).
+It shall be associated with the gRPC server of the process.

 | Name             | Type   | Default | Signification                                                                  |
 |------------------|--------|---------|--------------------------------------------------------------------------------|